aardvark-platform/aardvark-blog/content/blog/aardvark_media_4_2.md

             integrate maxDt f (f m0 maxDt) (dt - maxDt)
 ```

+# Screenshots for free

+`F12` now lets you download a screenshot of your focused render control.

 # In the next aardium version

 - aardium no longer globally hooks F10/F11/F5 which collides with visual studio shortcuts